List of recurring characters in The Suite Life of Zack & Cody: Bob

-Bob (played by Charlie Stewart) – One of the boys' best friends.
-He is a dyslexic.
+Bob (played by Charlie Stewart) is one of the boys' best friends.
+He is dyslexic.
 Zack meets him in school one day when he was moved into a regular class from a special education class because he was doing so well in it.
 He likes to play Total World Conquest with the boys and Cody's friends, Warren and Jeremy, though they almost never finish their games because Zack and Cody usually end up fighting.
 Bob, as shown in "Smart & Smarteree" and "Odd Couples", is somewhat impatient.
 He speaks fluent French, as illustrated in the episode "French 101".
 In the episode, "Back in the Game", one of his beliefs is frequent, short naps.
 In "Forever Plaid", he states that his favourite subject is Science.
 Bob is shown to also be talented in well-made creating a very well made rocking chair.
 He has a sister, possibly his twin, as shown in "Election", and a younger brother mentioned in "Twins at the Tipton".
 Bob likes to visits Zack and Cody just because the doorman calls him "sir".
 He was Puck in the show's version of A Midsummer Night's Dream, is on their basketball team and worked at the boys' club seen in "Club Twin" selling soda.
 Bob is very vulnerable to poison oak, shown in the episode "Ah!
 Wilderness".
 In the episode "Super Twins", he is the first and only child to be adultified by the Meanager (Moseby) – which causes the twins remark later that he has a booming insurance business.
 However, this is dropped when Zack turns back time at the end of episode.
 Bob is Zack and Cody's most frequent friend featured on the show with 16 appearances.
 He visits Zack and Cody on the SS Tipton once in The Suite Life on Deck, which reveals he is now dating Cody's ex-girlfriend Barbara.

 Max

-Max (played by Alyson Stoner) – One of Zack and Cody's friends, she is a girl who usually wears pigtails in Season 1 and is sometimes mistaken for a boy.
+Max (played by Alyson Stoner) is one of Zack and Cody's friends, she is a girl who usually wears pigtails in Season 1 and is sometimes mistaken for a boy.
 She is a tomboy.
 She once had a crush on Zack as shown in the episode "Kisses & Basketball", and goes on a date with him while showing her slightly girlie side but "falls out of love" with Zack when she finds out that he just did it to "take one for the team".
 Max is portrayed as a great dancer (as shown in the episodes "Footloser", "Hotel Hangout", and "Club Twin"), but can become extremely bossy at times ("Footloser").
 Max has appeared in six episodes through 2 seasons.